mazenmegawer/legal_docs_project/README.md

 4. When done, it starts the API at http://localhost:3000 and currently the only api functionality is to retrieve jsons of all the fatwa documents extracted

+5. the end point `http://localhost:3000/fatwas` returns all the fatwas that has been fed into the database

 ---------------------------------

 ## running locally: